-The Plan's employer contributions increased from \$5,763,910 during fiscal year 2018 to \$5,939,072 during fiscal year 2019, an increase of \$175,162, or 3.0%.
-This increase was caused by a combination of an increase in the employer contributions paid through the payroll process and an increase in additional funding from the employer.
-Employer contributions decreased from \$6,301,332 during fiscal year 2017 to \$5,763,910 during fiscal year 2018, a decrease of \$537,422, or 8.50%.
-This decrease was caused by a combination of a decrease in the employer contributions paid through the payroll process and a decrease in additional funding from the employer.
+2019 was caused by a combination of an increase in the employer contributions paid through the payroll process and an increase in additional funding from the employer.
+Employer contributions increased from \$5,763,910 during fiscal year 2018 to \$5,939,072 during fiscal year 2019, an increase of \$175,162, or 3.0%.

 Beginning in fiscal year 2010, the Alaska Court System, sole employer of the Plan's participants, began paying only the normal cost portion of the plan employer contribution rate and the State funded the past service cost through a direct appropriation.
-The normal cost rate increased from 41.33% in fiscal year 2018 to 42.61% in fiscal year 2019.
-Additionally, the Alaska Court System has contributed additional employer contributions in fiscal year 2019 to aid in the funded level of the pension plan.
+The normal cost rate increased from 42.61% in fiscal year 2019 to 42.46% in fiscal year 2020.
+Additionally, the Alaska Court System has contributed additional employer contributions in fiscal year 2020 to aid in the funded level of the pension plan.

-The Plan's net investment income in fiscal year 2019 decreased by \$3,696,114 or 23.0% from amounts recorded in fiscal year 2018, and net investment income decreased by \$6,334,376 or 28.30% from amounts recorded in fiscal year 2017.
-Fiscal year 2019 saw rates of returns below the assumed rate of return.
-The investment returns received in fiscal year 2019 were lower than the returns seen in fiscal year 2018, causing a decrease in returns in comparison between 2019 and 2018.
+The Plan's net investment income in fiscal year 2020 decreased by \$3,433,861 or 27.8% from amounts recorded in fiscal year 2019, and net investment income decreased by \$3,696,114 or 23.0% from amounts recorded in fiscal year 2018.
+The investment returns received in fiscal year 2020 were lower than the returns seen in fiscal year 2019, causing a decrease in returns in comparison between 2020 and 2019.
 Over the long term, investment income is a major component of additions to plan assets.